-Self Protection, Self Defence and Anti Bullying are three of the core concepts that we look at within our Basingstoke school of Martial Arts.
-Within these areas we cover non physical, attitudinal and physical techniques around these areas.
+Self Defence, anti bullying, obesity and mental health are core concepts that we study for self protection.
+Within our Basingstoke school of Martial Arts, we strongly believe that self protection is holistic Within these topics we cover non physical, attitudinal and physical techniques around these areas.

 There is a widely held misconception that self defence is all about being able to physically beat your opponent after they attack you first.
 This couldn’t be further from the truth.
 Being physical is the last resort, ever.

 The goal of self protection is not to put yourself in a situation where you may have to fight to defend yourself.
 In broad terms:-

 1) Don’t go to places where you might get attacked

 2) If someone if verbally attacking you, then ignore them, be self controlled and stay calm and try to talk your way out of trouble